popmechanic/docs/docs/source/index.rst

 Openchain |version| Documentation
 =================================

 Openchain is an open source distributed ledger technology.
-It is suited for organizations wishing to issue and manage digital assets in a robust, secure and scalable way.
+It is suited for organizations that wish to issue and manage digital assets in a robust, secure and scalable way.

 General
 -------